 Groundhog Day is an iconic movie because it teaches us to learn from our mistakes (or we could be stuck in one endless loop repeating each day over and over gain).
 Sound like one day last week?
 Sounds familiar to me too.

 You might be in your own version of Groundhog Day you just don’t know it, yet.
-Even though some of our students may be stuck in a repetitive pattern of bad choices, that doesn’t mean we need to be.
+Even though some of our friends may be stuck in a repetitive pattern of bad choices, that doesn’t mean we need to be.

 Here’s how you know if you’re torturing yourself needlessly, day in and day out.
 If you are able to identify with any of the “Have you ever…” questions below, you’re stuck.

 - Tried something new, but dropped it one day later because it didn’t work the first time?

 - Stayed late at work to try to figure out how to do something?

 - Not taken the advice of a mentor even though you knew it was the right advice?

 - Stayed up too late and regretted it the next morning—but continued to do it anyway?